Liangxiao-Chen/dsRNA-brick/build_dsRNA_bricks_3D/README.md

 4. Select tiles
    Select/deselect from either the 3D view or 2D map.
 Selection is synchronized and shown in the right-side list.

+   Selection rules before sequence generation:

+   - No flexible tiles: each selected tile must have at least 2 interactions with other selected tiles.
+   - Single connected group only: selected tiles must form one connected component (no multiple closed groups).

    ![Selected tile list](docs/Figure/118_selected_tile_list.png)

 5. Generate sequence